opencog/external-tools/attention/README.md

 - Capture the discrete dynamical evolution of the attentional focus
 - Capture the discrete dynamical evolution of the STI of each atom in the attentional focus
 - Store the captured data as a timeseries in a CSV file for plotting and analysis (using pandas, matplotlib, SciPy, etc.)
+- Render the captured data as a sequence of graphical visualizations of the attentional focus

 #### Requirements